Two-color magneto-optical trapping of ytterbium atoms: Conclusion

-\paragraph{\textbf{Conclusions.}} We have demonstrated a two-color MOT for fast loading and efficient cooling of ytterbium atoms.
-We systematically study the cooling and trapping mechanisms of the two-color MOT by probing the loading and loss rates, and highlight that they benefit from both broad singlet $^1\textsc{S}_0\rightarrow {}^1\textsc{P}_1$ and narrow intercombination $^1\textsc{S}_0\rightarrow {}^3\textsc{P}_1$ transitions.
-The single transition provides fast cooling and trapping, while the intercombination transition not only enables further cooling but also shields atoms from losses.
-The combination of Zeeman slowing and two-color MOT demonstrated in this letter is general and can be extended to other alkaline-earth(-like) species with narrow transitions such as strontium, dysprosium and erbium atoms.
+We have demonstrated a two-color MOT for fast loading and efficient cooling of ytterbium atoms.
+We systematically study the mechanisms of the two-color MOT by probing the loading and loss rates for the singlet transition ($^1\text{S}_0\rightarrow {}^1\text{P}_1$), triplet transition ($^1\text{S}_0\rightarrow {}^3\text{P}_1$), and two-color MOTs, and highlight that it benefits from both broad singlet and narrow intercombination transitions.
+The singlet transition provides rapid loading, while the intercombination transition not only enables further cooling but also shields atoms from losses.
+We systematically investigate both one-body and two-body losses during atom loading and holding measurements, and experimentally demonstrate that two-body losses start to play a role at high atomic densities.
+The combination of Zeeman slowing and two-color MOT demonstrated in this work is general and can be extended to other isotopes of ytterbium, as well as to other alkaline-earth(-like) atoms with narrow-line transitions, such as strontium, dysprosium, and erbium, providing a rapid and efficient method for preparing large cold-atom samples for quantum simulation and computing.